-MEDA 120 F,W 5 credits Survey of Human Anatomy & Physiology ELEC Introduces students to such fundamental biological principles as the cell and metabolism, then progresses through tissues to human organ systems including respiratory, circulatory, digestive, reproductive, immune, nervous, musculoskeletal, urinary and sensory organs.
+MEDA 120 F,W 5 credits Survey of Human Anatomy & Physiology ELEC

+Introduces students to such fundamental biological principles the cell as progresses and metabolism. then through tissues to human organ systems including respiratory, circulatory, digestive, reproductive, immune, nervous, musculoskeletal, urinary and sensory organs.

-Prerequisite: ENGL 099 or placement into ENGL 101.
+Prerequisite: ENGL 099 with a C or better or placement into ENGL& 101.

-MEDA 122 F,W 3 credits Law & Ethics for the Medical Office REEL
+MEDA 122 F,W 3 credits Law and Ethics for the Medical Office REEL

-Presents the legal, ethical, and bioethical issues relevant to medical office settings.
+Presents ethical. the legal, and bioethical issues relevant to medical office settings.
 Course features legal cases and legislation.
 Topics include patient confidentiality, advance directives, consents, professional liability, medical malpractice, release of information, bioethical case studies, the American Association of Medical Assistants' professional code of ethics, and specific Washington State legislation relating to Medical Assistants.

-Prerequisites: ENGL& 101 or BUS 119.
-Note: This must be completed before winter quarter of the medical assisting cohort year.
+Prerequisites: ENGL& 101 or BUS 119; C or higher is required for the Medical Assisting Program.
+Note: This course must be completed before spring quarter of the Medical Assisting cohort year.

-MEDA 145 Sp 6 credits Medical Laboratory Techniques REEL

-Enables student to develop knowledge and skills necessary to work in a physician's office laboratory.
-Focuses on quality control; record keeping; specimen collection - including phlebotomy - processing and disposal; urinalysis; hematology; blood chemistry; immunology and microbiology.
-This course is part of the educational requirement for the Medical Assistant-Certified, according to Engrossed Substitute Senate Bill 6237 (ESSB 6237), and teaches to the scope of practice according to this law.
-Students enrolled in this course must show documentation for the hepatitis B vaccine series.
+MEDA 145 6 credits Sp Medical Laboratory Techniques REEL Enables students to develop knowledge and skills necessary to work in a healthcare provider's office laboratory.
+Focuses on quality control, record keeping, specimen collection - including phlebotomy- processing and disposal, urinalysis, hematology, blood chemistry, immunology, and microbiology.
+This course is part of the educational requirement for the Medical Assistant - Certified, according to Engrossed Substitute Senate Bill 6237 (ESSB 6237), and teaches to the scope of practice according to this law.